piccoloa/piccoloa.github.io/_portfolio/sentiment_analysis.md

 ![jpg](/assets/images/sentimentpost.png)
 ### **OVERVIEW**

 The purpose of this post besides creating and measuring the accuracy of a sentiment model is to practice creating most of the necessary steps to implement a working environment within a sharable database environment.
+In its very simplistic form, the model uses parts-of-speach from prior reviews to score or predict new or un-labeled input.
-From my experience, many of the cool and useful data mining and analytics I have uncovered are most useful when the results are easily accessed in a database and shared with other systems.
+From my experience many of the most useful data mining and analytics I have uncovered are not really helpful to those using the results until they are easily accessed in a database and more easily shared with other systems.
 This example uses a Postgres database in a Docker-Compose environment.
 To create a similar environment clone [this GitHub](https://github.com/piccoloa/priv_jupyter) repo, start docker-compose and follow the notebook links in each part of this post.
 A similar environment was created in the [dedupe using postgres environment](https://github.com/piccoloa/dedupePostgresDocker) that implemented one form of [identity resolution](https://piccoloa.github.io/entityresolution/).
 Most of the essential parts of extracting, transforming, and loading (ETL) are performed in Jupyter notebooks that are referenced in this post.

-The sentiment model example uses a Kaggle [sample dataset](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data).
+The sentiment model example uses a Kaggle [dataset](https://www.kaggle.com/c/sentiment-analysis-on-movie-reviews/data).
 I gathered the basics of NLP about three years ago using concepts learned in _Python 3 Text Processing with NLTK 3 Cookbook_ and _pythonprogramming.net_.
 In practice, I have used these concepts to implement a sentiment system for scoring customer interactions stored in salesforce.com and sharing the model results via a Postgres database.
 Although much of this project could have been done using Pandas, I prefer to use a database in a docker service to make the data persistent and to allow for easily querying the data using [Adminer](https://www.adminer.org/).

 ### **Part 1- Write data to Postgres DB**